-This is an early look at what you can expect from the Madden 18 release date and what you need to know about new Madden 18 features and upgrades.
+This is what you can expect from the Madden 18 release date and what you need to know about new Madden 18 features and upgrades.
 We’ll also walk through when you can expect to see Madden 18 gameplay videos and screenshots.
-If you are able to travel we’ll also share when you can play Madden 18 before the public release date.
+If you are able to travel, we share when you can play Madden 18 before the release date.

 Once again we’ll pass through the year without NCAA 18 to deliver college football, which leaves us with the NFL as the main option.
 Here’s a breakdown of the Madden 18 release details;